neptune-mutual-blue/protocol/docs/VaultDelegateBase.md

 ### calculateLiquidityImplementation

-Calculates the amount of stablecoins to receive for the given amount of PODs to redeem
+Calculates the amount of stablecoin units to receive for the given amount of PODs to redeem

 ```solidity
 function calculateLiquidityImplementation(bytes32 coverKey, uint256 podsToBurn) external view